Motorcycles and the Dangers of Tunnel Vision

 The peripheral vision is the field of vision outside the centre of gaze.
 It enables us to detect things happening around us without the need to turn our head.
 The peripheral vision cannot focus on things but has the ability to see light and movement much quicker and much better than the central vision, even when not directly looking at them.

-When it comes to riding a motorbike the central vision can determine our exact direction (“you go where you look”), identify obstacles on the road and see the behavior of other drivers.
+When it comes to riding a motorbike the central vision can determine our exact direction (“you go where you look”), identify obstacles on the road and see the behaviour of other drivers.
 The peripheral vision can recognize things like vehicles coming out of side streets, slow traffic ahead and other dangers.
 It is also responsible for our speed, pace, balance and reaction speed.

 As mentioned above, tunnel vision can occur as a momentary condition, usually as a reaction to stress or danger.
 The vision gets focused on the danger, paying attention to details in a very small area in the centre of the field of vision, while ignoring/missing all the details outside it.
 It is like looking at the world through a tunnel or a pipe, hence the name “tunnel vision”.